eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_1.md

 **Extensions**:
 1a. parent enters wrong credentials and authentication fails: the use case terminates with a failure
 2a. parent has no child associated: the system shows a warning message
-3a. parent select filter to show marks for a certain class/time period
+3a. parent selects filter to show marks for a certain class/time period